insight-platform/PipelineWatchdog/README.md

 # Watchdog
 This service watches the health of pipeline by monitoring one or more buffers in parallel.
 It will restart designated pipeline services if the buffer queue length exceeds a threshold value or the time since the last output or input message exceeds a specified time.
-Queue monitoring helps detect the slow processing of messages, and ingress and egress monitoring is helpful in detecting pipeline services that are not processing messages.
+Queue monitoring helps detect the slow processing of messages, and ingress and egress monitoring is helpful in detecting how pipeline services are processing messages.
+In other words, the service can detect if the pipeline is not processing messages at the expected rate or if the pipeline is not processing messages at all.

 ## Configuration